DiptoChakrabarty/DiptoChakrabarty/README.md

 <h1 align="center"> Hello There 👋 </h1>

 * I am [Dipto Chakrabarty](https://www.linkedin.com/in/dipto-chakrabarty/) :blush:	 .
-Currently I am a fourth year student from VIT Vellore in Computer Science with specialization in Information Security :satellite:
+I am working as a SRE at @CISCO

-* I am a Devops and Python enthusiast :toolbox: , MicroSoft Student Partner and a SRE Intern at @CISCO :sparkles:.
+* I am a Devops and Python enthusiast :toolbox:

 * I have done multiple projects ranging from the field of Devops , Backend to Cloud Computing and Automation :file_cabinet: .